What is a Credit Score and How Does Credit Work?

 Inquiry: An item on a consumer's credit report that indicates someone with "permissible purpose" has requested a copy of the person's credit report for the purpose of assessing terms of a lending agreement or extension of credit.

 Installment Debt: Debt which is supposed to be paid back at regular intervals over a specific period of time.
-Examples of installment loans or debt include: mortgages, auto loans, etc.
+Examples of installment loans or debt include: mortgages, auto loans, debt consolidation loans, etc.

 Late Payment: Failure to make a payment on a debt obligation on or before the agreed due date.